datavis-online/datavis-online.github.io/faqs.md

 ### Q: What if I have sensitive and/or private data?

 Unfortunately, we cannot provide support for non-disclosure agreements.
-To take full advantage of the (optional) hands-on tutorial sessions, you may wish to share some aspects and visualisations about your data, to obtain peer and tutor feedback.
+To take full advantage of the (optional, but highly recommended) hands-on tutorial sessions, you may wish to share some aspects and visualisations about your data, to obtain peer and tutor feedback.
 We will provide guidance for doing so without revealing sensitive information.

 ### Q: Can I work alone on my project, or do I have to work in a group?